pavelzamyatin/ansible-nginx-uwsgi/README.md

-# Deploying WEB application with Ansible
+# Deploying uWSGI application with Ansible